-When choosing the right speaker for your needs, its driver configuration is another variable to consider.
-If the speaker only has a single full-range driver, that driver must cover the entire frequency range.
+When choosing the right PA speaker for your needs, its driver configuration is another variable to consider.
+If the speaker only contains a single full-range driver, that driver must cover the entire frequency range.
 A small speaker that is great for high frequencies won't reproduce low frequencies well, and a large speaker that's good for lows won't reproduce high frequencies well.

-What's the solution?
-Multiple drivers.
+What is the solution?
+Using multiple drivers.
 Speakers with multiple drivers do a much better job of reproducing the whole frequency spectrum.
-These types of speakers split the frequency range between two drivers - usually a high-frequency driver and a low-frequency driver.
-By giving each a specific frequency to cover, you increase the speaker's output, frequency range and efficiency.
+These types of speakers split the frequency range between two drivers this is usually a high-frequency driver and a low-frequency driver.
+By giving each driver a specific frequency to cover, you increase the speaker's output, frequency range, and efficiency.